alt-research/mach-avs-operator-setup/doc/build-from-source.md

         ```bash
         ./geth  dumpgenesis  --op-network=<network name, e.g. op-mainnet>  > genesis.json
         ```
-    2. If this rollup is not an op superchain or can not find in [superchain-registry](https://github.com/ethereum-optimism/superchain-registry), please ask the project party for help to get this `genesis.json` file
+    2. If this rollup is not part of OP Superchain or unable to locate in [superchain-registry](https://github.com/ethereum-optimism/superchain-registry), please ask the project team for help to get the `genesis.json` file

     3. For `op-mach`, this `genesis.json` does not need to field `alloc`, thus, if the field is empty in this file is also ok.

 2. endpoint of this rollup:

-    1. The chain id from this endpoint must need to match the chain id in the `genesis.json`.
-Or in other words, this endpoint must come from this rollup.
+    1. The chain id from this endpoint must need to match the chain id in the `genesis.json`. i.e This endpoint must belong to this rollup.

-    2. We strongly recommend that if you can run this rollup fullnode by yourself, because if the `op-mach` and the rollup fullnode can in the same network, it can reduce a lot of network delays for `op-mach` needs to fetch logs of data (stateless proof data) from this endpoint when you set `safe` or `strict` in the `config.toml` file for `op-mach`. (refer to [mach#configuration](https://github.com/alt-research/mach/blob/master/README.md#configuration))
+    2. We highly recommend that you run `op-mach` and this rollup fullnode within the same network as it reduces network delays, especially when you set `safe` or `strict` in the `config.toml` file for `op-mach`. (refer to [mach#configuration](https://github.com/alt-research/mach/blob/master/README.md#configuration))

 ##### Prepare

-1. mach-operator-verifier: you can get `op-mach` from `mach` repo.
+1. mach-operator-verifier: `op-mach` can be found in the `mach` repo.

-2. mach-operator-node: you can get `mach-operator` from `mach-avs` repo.
+2. mach-operator-node: `mach-operator` can be found in the `mach-avs` repo.

 ##### Run

 1. Run `mach-operator-verifier`

-    1. Prepare the `config.toml`, please refers to [mach#configuration](https://github.com/alt-research/mach/blob/master/README.md#configuration)
+    1. To prepare the `config.toml`, please refer to [mach#configuration](https://github.com/alt-research/mach/blob/master/README.md#configuration)

-        Please notice the `url` must be the right endpoint of this rollup.
+        Please notice the `url` must be pointing to the RPC endpoint of this rollup.

     2. Launch the `op-mach`